 If underwriters are used in the sale of any securities, the securities will be acquired by the underwriters for their own accounts and may be resold from time to time in one or more transactions, including negotiated transactions, at a fixed public offering price or at varying prices determined at the time of sale.
 The securities may be either offered to the public through underwriting syndicates represented by managing underwriters, or directly by underwriters.
 Generally, the underwriters' obligations to purchase the securities will be subject to certain conditions precedent.
-The underwriters will be obligated to purchase all of the securities if they purchase any of the securities.
+The underwriters will be obligated to purchase any of the securities.